Potbellied pigs as pets are fun. These cuties with their curious personalities can be a real joy to have around.

-Pigs and dogs can get along, but the pig should never be left alone with a dog.
-Dogs are carnivores, and pigs are prey animals.
+Pigs and dogs?
+Sure, they can get along, but never leave a pig alone with a dog.
 No matter how loving a dog is or if the pig and dog have lived together for years, the pig should not be left alone with the dog.
 Pigs may instigate problems but will almost always end up the injured party.

-However, the North American Pot Bellied Pig Association (NAPPA) says that potbellied pigs owners “should expect that a mature, purebred, potbellied pig will weigh between 60 and 175 pounds” and “measure between 16 and 23 inches.”
+However, the North American Pot Bellied Pig Association (NAPPA) says that those with potbellied pigs as pets “should expect that a mature, purebred, potbellied pig will weigh between 60 and 175 pounds” and “measure between 16 and 23 inches.”

-Potbellied pigs are very sturdy animals and often will outweigh a dog but still be smaller in actual dimensions.
+Potbellied pigs are sturdy animals and often will outweigh a dog but still be smaller in actual dimensions.